Community Profile

 Pledge Summary

 The Village of Port Barrington is a small town nestled in the Fox River Valley (pop.
 1584, 2020 Census) approximately 45 miles from Chicago.
 Established in 1927 and Incorporated in 1969, this recreational community has walking, biking and snowmobile trails, boating, fishing, and several parks and marinas within its boundaries.
 The Fox River Preserve of the Lake County Forest Preserve District is also within the boundaries of Port Barrington, offering its own marina, pavilions, and connecting trails for more outdoor enjoyment.
-The Village is a designated Tree City U.S.A. and Bee City U.S.A. and has incorporated many pollinator-friendly gardens into its stormwater management program, excavating two new bioswales in 2024 to be fully planted in 2025.
+The Village maintains its status as Tree City U.S.A. and Bee City U.S.A. and has incorporated many pollinator-friendly gardens into its stormwater management program.
+Two new bioswales that were excavated last year have been planting with native, pollinator-friendly species this spring of 2025.
+Port Barrington works to spread the word about good stewardship of habitat for monarch butterflies through many activities incorporated all year long.
 By signing the Mayors' Monarch Pledge, the Village of Port Barrington furthers its commitment to monarch and pollinator conservation.

 Community Spotlight